Bitcoin Dominant

 Bullshot

 Of course, there are caveats.
 Right now the only supported currencies are bitcoin, ether, bitcoin cash and litecoin.
 And you can’t send crypto to or from your PayPal account - it’s for internal use only.
 There’s no arguing that these represent serious (and very un-crypto) limitations to the PayPal offering.
 And who knows: there might be zero customer interest and the whole thing will be cancelled in a few months.
-(Although the experience of Square’s Cash App, which has seen over the last year, would suggest this is unlikely.)
+(Although the experience of Square’s Cash App, which has seen US$1.5 billion in user purchases over the last year, would suggest this is unlikely.)

 The price of bitcoin is, understandably, heading up.
 It’s not parabolic, it’s not surging $3k in a single day.
 It’s just slowly, insistently pushing up.
 On Monday, the price posted its first weekly close above US$12k since January 2018.
 The price has never spent this long above US$10k.
 Most alts are losing ground as bitcoin dominance – the percentage of the overall crypto market owned by bitcoin – begins to surge upwards once more; at the end of the day, everything comes back to the king.